MojoliciousDotIO/mojolicious.io/blog/2018/12/12/dancer-and-minion/index.markdown

     - dancer
     - minion
 author: Jason Crome
+images:
+  banner:
+    src: '/blog/2018/12/12/dancer-and-minion/banner.jpg'
+    alt: 'Stylistic photograph of Disney-style minion toys'
+    data:
+      attribution: |-
+        Banner image: [One Eyed Minion](https://www.flickr.com/photos/enerva/9068467267) by [Sonny Abesamis](https://www.flickr.com/photos/enerva/) licensed [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/).
 data:
   bio: cromedome
   description: 'Overview of how to use Minion from within a Dancer application.'

 ---

 At `$work`, we have built an API with [Dancer](https://metacpan.org/pod/Dancer) that generates PDF documents and XML files.
 This API is a critical component of an insurance enrollment system: PDFs are generated to deliver to the client in a web browser immediately, and the XML is delivered to the carrier as soon as it becomes available.
 Since the XML often takes a significant amount of time to generate, the job is generated in the background so as not to tie up the application server for an extended amount of time.
 When this was done, a homegrown process management system was developed, and works by `fork()`ing a process, tracking its pid, and hoping we can later successfully reap the completed process.

 There have been several problems with this approach:
 - it's fragile